The BEST ever pumpkin cinnamon rolls! Pumpkin rolls with a brown sugar cinnamon filling and swirls of brown butter cream cheese frosting.

 - 1 1/4 cups (150 g) powdered sugar, sifted

-- Place dough in a large bowl coated with nonstick spray and cover with plastic.
+- Place pumpkin cinnamon roll dough in a large bowl coated with nonstick spray and cover with plastic wrap or a kitchen towel.
 Let the dough rise in a warm place until doubled in size, about 40 minutes.
 To check if dough has doubled, lightly flour two fingers and press them down into center of dough.
 If indentations remain, gently press down dough; cover and let rest 5 minutes.
-Spray a 13 x 9-inch baking dish (or two 9-inch round pans) with nonstick spray.
+Line a 13 x 9-inch baking pan with parchment paper or spray with nonstick spray.

 - Turn dough out on a lightly floured board and roll into an 18 x 12-inch rectangle.
 Spread dough with softened butter, leaving a 1/4-inch border.
-Combine brown sugar, cinnamon, and salt; sprinkle over dough and press gently into dough with rolling pin.
+Combine brown sugar, cinnamon, and salt in a small bowl; sprinkle mixture over dough and press gently into dough with rolling pin.
 Carefully roll dough up into a tight log and pinch edges to seal (if dough starts to stick, use a bench scraper to lift dough from the board).

-- Trim off uneven ends and score dough into 12 equal slices.
-Use unflavored dental floss to slice dough crosswise (slip a long slice of floss under log of dough and cross on top to cut slices cleanly).
+- With the dough seam side down, trim off uneven ends and score into 12 equal slices.
+Use unflavored dental floss (or a serrated knife) to slice dough crosswise (slip a long slice of floss under log of dough and cross on top to cut slices cleanly).
 Place rolls cut side up into prepared baking dish.
 Cover loosely with plastic and let rise in a warm place until doubled in size, about 30 minutes (If making the rolls ahead, see note below).

-- Once the rolls have doubled in size, bake for 25 to 30 minutes, or until golden.
-Remove from oven and place on a wire rack to cool for 20 minutes.
-Spread the frosting over the warm rolls before serving.
+- Bake rolls for 25 to 30 minutes, until golden and the internal temperature reaches 195°F to 200°F. Remove from oven and place on a wire rack to cool for 30 minutes.
+Spread cream cheese frosting over the warm rolls before serving.